Speed Up Your Website and Applications: How to Improve the Page Load Speed of Your Website and Applications

 According to skilled.co, pages that loaded in 2.4 seconds had a 1.9% conversion rate, 3.3 seconds had a conversion rate of 1.5%, 4.2 seconds had a conversion rate less than 1%, and 5.7+ seconds had a conversion rate of 0.6%.
 Reducing page load times can help reduce drop-off rates, increase sales, and encourage browsers to return your site.

-How Fast Should Your Page Load?
+How Fast Should Your Website Load?

-Exactly how fast is fast?
-The short answer is your page should load as quickly as possible.
-In 2021, Google aims for under a half-second which may be ambitious.
-However, as a general rule of thumb, the recommended page load time is under two seconds.
+While aiming for under a half-second may be ambitious.
+As a general rule of thumb, the recommended page load time is under two seconds.

-15 Reasons Why Your Website Loads Slowly
+8 Reasons Why Your Website Loads Slowly

 Is your page load speed lagging?
 Below are 15 of the most common problems that contribute to slow site speed.